 Why does the mind get caught up in making plans that make us rush?

 Posted July 11, 2017

 Avoid the rush.

 Sometimes we do need to rush.
 Maybe you've got to get your kid to school on time, or your boss really has to have that report by end of day.
-OK.
+Okay.

 But much of the time, we rev up and race about because of unnecessary internal pressures (like unrealistic standards for ourselves) or because external forces are trying to hurry us along for their own purposes (not because of our own needs).

 How do you feel when you're rushing?
 Perhaps there's a bit of positive excitement, but if you're like me, there's mostly if not entirely a sense of tension, discomfort, and anxiety.
 This kind of stress isn't pleasant for the mind, and over time it's really bad for the body.
 Plus there's a loss of autonomy: the rush is pushing you one way or another rather than you yourself deciding where you want to go and at what pace.

 Instead, how about stepping aside from the rush as much as you can?
 And into your own well-being, health, and autonomy?